-Within three (3) calendar days of the Student Discipline Committee's issuance of a decision, the Chief Executive Officer or designee, will make contact with the parent(s)/guardian(s) via telephone and certified mail via USPS advising them of the committee's decision.
+Upon the school discipline committee's issuance of a decision, the Chief Executive Officer or designee, will make contact with the parent(s)/guardian(s) within 3 days via telephone and certified mail via USPS advising them of the committee's decision, and email (if email address is available).
 Any decision to expel shall include the term of the expulsion as well as details of a rehabilitation plan and will be provided in a formal notice to parent(s)/guardian(s).
 The notice shall advise the parent(s)/guardian(s) of their right to appeal and access to records of the proceedings.